Generic selectors

 Plants & Decorations

-Here’s where dwarf pike cichlids really shine compared to most other cichlids.
+This is where dwarf pike cichlids genuinely surprise people.
 They don’t dig.
 They don’t eat plants.
 They don’t rearrange your aquascape.
-A well-planted tank is actually the ideal environment for C. regani.
-Dense planting with species like java fern, anubias, cryptocorynes, and stem plants creates the structured, cover-rich habitat these fish thrive in.
+A densely planted tank with java fern, anubias, cryptocorynes, and stem plants is the ideal environment for C. regani, providing the structured, cover-rich habitat these fish thrive in.

-Driftwood tangles, rocky crevices, and small caves are essential.
-These fish are ambush predators that need hiding spots to feel secure and to hunt from.
-Coconut shells, small terracotta pots, and stacked rock formations all provide the types of hideaways dwarf pikes favor.
-Each territory should have at least one sheltered area the fish can retreat to.
+Driftwood tangles, rocky crevices, and small caves are essential alongside the plants.
+These ambush predators need spots to retreat to, hide in, and hunt from.
+Coconut shells, small terracotta pots, and stacked rock formations all provide the hideaways dwarf pikes favor.
+Each territory needs at least one sheltered area the fish can claim as its own.

 Substrate

-Fine sand is preferred but not as critical as it is for eartheater species, since dwarf pikes don’t sift substrate for food.
-Sand provides a natural look and is gentle on the fish if they rest on the bottom.
-Fine gravel can also work.
-The key concern is providing a smooth substrate that won’t damage the fish’s body, since pike cichlids spend time lying on or near the bottom.
+Fine sand is preferred for the natural look and the gentle bottom surface, but it’s not as critical as it is for eartheater species since dwarf pikes don’t sift substrate for food.
+Fine gravel also works.
+The key is providing a smooth substrate that won’t abrade the fish’s body, since pike cichlids spend time resting near the bottom.

 Tank Mates

 C. regani is the most peaceful pike cichlid, but it’s still a small predator.
-Fish small enough to fit in its mouth will eventually be eaten.
-That said, its mouth is small, so the list of at-risk fish is shorter than you might expect.
+Fish small enough to fit in its mouth will eventually be eaten, though at 3-4 inches, the mouth is small, which limits the at-risk list considerably.
 Many common community fish are too large to be prey.

 Best Tank Mates

-• Angelfish – Compatible in terms of temperament and water parameters.
-Too large to be prey
+• Angelfish, compatible temperament and water parameters; too large to be prey

-• Small corydoras – Can coexist in well-structured tanks with adequate hiding spots
+• Small corydoras, coexist well in structured tanks with adequate hiding spots

-• Other dwarf pike cichlids – In larger tanks with dense structure, groups can work well
+• Other dwarf pike cichlids, groups work in larger tanks with dense structure

 Tank Mates to Avoid

-• Very small fish – Neon tetras, ember tetras, and similar tiny species are potential prey
+• Very small fish, neon tetras, ember tetras, small rasboras, and similar nano fish are potential prey

-• Large, boisterous fish – Active, pushy species can intimidate these relatively shy predators
+• Large, boisterous fish, active, pushy species intimidate these relatively shy predators and reduce visibility

 Food & Diet

 Feed small amounts 2-3 times daily.
-Dwarf pikes have small stomachs and do better with frequent, modest meals.
-Watch for food reaching the bottom of the tank where these fish feed.
-Upper-water feeders may intercept food before it reaches the pike’s territory.
+These fish have small stomachs and do better with frequent, modest meals.
+Use sinking foods that reach the bottom where they feed, or target-feed directly to the territory.
+Upper-water feeders can intercept food before it reaches the pike’s level.

 Breeding & Reproduction